Montague semantics and modifier consistency measurement in neural language models

-This work proposes to fill this research gap, electing the \textit{modifier phenomena} as a starting point for the analysis of compositional properties in language models, and adopting the text embeddings as proxies of concept denotations.
-In this way, we can test the manifestation of compositional properties in adjective phrase denotations, such as intersectivity, as a function of the consistency of geometric properties in the embedding space, in the form of \textit{metamorphic relations}.
-The hypothesis of proxying denotations through embeddings has been implicitly used for the ``vector analogy'' tasks (e.g., $king - man + woman = queen$), but is used here explicitly, with the intention of testing denotation properties in the embedding space.
+This work proposes to fill this research gap, electing the \textit{modifier phenomena}~\citep{dixon2004adjective, morzycki2016modification} as a starting point for the analysis of compositional properties in language models, and adopting text embeddings as proxies of concept denotations.
+In this way, we can test the manifestation of compositional properties in adjective phrase denotations, such as intersectivity, as a function of the consistency of geometric properties in the embedding space, in the form of \textit{metamorphic relations}~\citep{Chen2018}.
+The hypothesis of proxying denotations through embeddings has been implicitly used for the ``vector analogy'' tasks (e.g., $king - man + woman = queen$)~\citep{mikolov2013linguistic}, but is used here explicitly to test denotation properties in the embedding space.

-In a similar way, the concept of metamorphic relation has recently waded its way from the field of software engineering \citep{Chen2018} to machine learning and natural language processing \citep{Belinkov2018, manino2022}.
-There, it brings the promise of formally defining the expected behaviour of a learning-based model, and rigorously testing whether it holds in practice, without the need for ground-truth labels.
-Popular applications of behavioural testing usually focus on plain substitutions of similar words (e.g. robustness to synonym replacement) \citep{Jia2019}, or semantic opposition (e.g. changing the gender of nouns) \citep{Ma2020}.
+Similarly, the concept of metamorphic relation has recently waded its way from the field of software engineering \citep{Chen2018} to machine learning and natural language processing \citep{Belinkov2018, manino2022}.
+There, it brings the promise of formally defining the expected behavior of a learning-based model and rigorously testing whether it holds in practice without the need for ground-truth labels.
+Popular applications of behavioral testing usually focus on plain substitutions of similar words (e.g., robustness to synonym replacement) \citep{Jia2019}, or semantic opposition (e.g., changing the gender of nouns) \citep{Ma2020}.
 However, efforts have been made to extend this framework to higher-level linguistic properties such as systematicity and transitivity \citep{manino2022}.
 The present work continues this line of research by grounding the concept of metamorphic relation onto the linguistic tradition of formal semantics.

 \textbf{Hypothesis [embedding-denotation analogy]:} Assume that the modifier phenomena is described by a Set representation/Montague semantics compositional model.
 We expect a large language model, which at the limit captures the distributional properties of an infinite corpus of utterances, to show empirical evidence of the formal properties of the modifier phenomena.